spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorServicing.md

 ## Procedure

-### Final Air Filters (Lawrence Factor X65247)
+### Final Air Filters — Compressor-Specific

-1. **Frequency of Change**:
+#### General Configuration

+Each Red Compressor now has its own dedicated two-stage final filtration assembly mounted directly to the compressor.
+This allows filter service intervals to be tracked independently for each machine.

+Air flows through each assembly in the following order:

+1. **Filter 1** (left side, closest to the wall) — drying media for moisture removal.
+Uses **Lawrence Factor X65677**.
+2. **Filter 2** (right side) — final purification media for breathing air filtration.
+Uses **Lawrence Factor X65247**.

+After passing through both stages, air flows to the fill panel.

+#### Service Interval

-    - Change filters every 30 hours of run time.
+- Replace both filters every **50 hours** of compressor run time.

-2. **Procedure**:
-    - Filters are numbered 1 (right) and 2 (left); air flows into filter 1, then 2, then to the panel.
-    - Depressurize the system using the bleeder to the left.
+- Filter hours for the **Old Red Compressor** (Air) and **New Red Compressor** (Nitrox) are tracked independently on the status board.

+#### Filter Change Procedure

+!!! danger
+    Never attempt to open filter housings while the system is pressurized.
+Always fully depressurize and verify pressure is relieved before loosening any housing.

+1. Shut down the compressor and allow it to stop completely.
+2. Use the **bleed valve on the lower left side of the filter assembly** to depressurize the system.
+3. Verify the system is fully depressurized before proceeding.
-    - Open filter housings with a wrench.
-Excessive force indicates pressure in the system.
+4. Begin loosening filter housings slowly with the appropriate wrench.
+If excessive resistance is felt, stop — residual pressure may remain in the system.
-    - Discard the filter from housing 1; move the filter from 2 to 1.
+5. Remove and discard both old filter cartridges.
+6. Clean housing threads and sealing surfaces.
+7. Inspect O-rings and apply silicone grease if necessary.
+8. Install new filters in the correct locations:
+    - **X65677 drying filter** into the left housing (Filter 1)
-    - Install a new filter into housing 2.
+    - **X65247 purification filter** into the right housing (Filter 2)
-    - Clean threads on caps, apply silicon grease to O-ring if needed, and reinstall caps without overtightening.
+9. Reinstall housings securely.
+Hand-tight plus a firm snug with the wrench is sufficient — do not overtighten.
+10. Return the system to service and inspect for leaks.

+#### Inventory Tracking

-    - Notify when down to 5 filters for reordering.
+- Notify management when filter inventory is running low.

-!!! alert
-    When new filters arrive, mark the current inventory with an "X" for differentiation.
-Use marked filters first.
+- When new filters arrive, **mark existing inventory with an "X"** so older stock is identified and used first.

 ![Filters](../Images/Compressors/Filters.jpg)
 ![Filter Wrench](../Images/Compressors/FilterWrench.jpeg)

 ### Maintenance of the Nitrox Machine

-!!! alert
+!!! note
     Refer to the maintenance manual for detailed procedures and safety precautions before starting any maintenance tasks.

 1. **Annual / 500 Hours Maintenance**: